Brand marketing with neuroscience

 Effective, but

-The most useful mind decoding sci-tech, as of 2024, is functional Magnetic Resonance Imaging, which has similar limitations. fMRI machines need to be operated by specialists, they can accommodate only one person at a time, and the costs limit scale.
+The most useful mind decoding sci-tech (as of 2024) is functional Magnetic Resonance Imaging.
+But fMRI has its own limitations.
+MRI scanners need to be operated by specialists; they can accommodate only one person at a time, and the costs prevent scale.

 Thinking fast,